johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ## How is ChatGPT being used in Software Engineering?
 ChatGPT is being used in various ways in the field of software engineering.
 Its natural language understanding and generation capabilities make it a valuable tool for developers, both for individual tasks and collaborative projects.
-Here are some ways ChatGPT is applied in software
-engineering:

-1. Code Generation and Completion
-2. Programming Assistance
-3. Learning and Education
-4. Documentation and Technical Writing
+ChatGPT has be used to address different tasks in the six phases of SDLC.
+Details of the definition of the tasks and how LLMs have been used to address the tasks can be found in **Section 6** of the paper Hou at al. [LLMs for SE: A SLR](https://arxiv.org/pdf/2308.10620.pdf)

+1. Requirements engineering tasks e.g.,
+  * Anaphoric ambiguity treatment
+  * Requirements classification
+2. Software design tasks, e.g.,
+  * GUI retrieval
+  * Rapid prototyping
+3. Software development
+  * Code generation
+  * Code search
+4. Software quality assurance
+  * Test generation
+  * Failure-inducing test Identification
+5. Software maintenance
-5. Code Reviews
+   * Code review
-6. Prototyping and Idea Exploration
-7. Natural Language Interfaces
-8. Task Automation
-9. Bug Reporting and Issue Tracking:
+   * Duplicate bug report detection
+6. Software management
+  * Effort estimation

 In the next three sections, we provide **concrete examples on how developers are using ChatGPT**.
 We demonstrate two uses how developers incorporate code from ChatGPT: